gconnect/cartdev-kit/apps/frontend/react-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+# Architecture
+- /src/pages includes the example components (specifically Greetings.tsx and Wallet.tsx)
+- /src/cartesi includes Cartesi specific contract interaction code that you can easily call/import from anywhere in your component
+- /src/components includes example components as well as header and footer
+- /public includes static files

 ### `yarn test`